Columbia Hall Room 116

 Your first step is to complete a FAFSA every year as early as possible!

 The next step will be to check your email often as all CCC correspondence will be via the email address you list on your FAFSA.
 You will receive further information and/or requests for documents from CCC to complete your application.

 Important note: Your financial aid award is not only based on your FAFSA information and the date you complete it but also on the date you complete all other CCC requirements.

-When completing the FAFSA, student and parents will need to use 2015 income information.
-This information can be copied from your 2015 tax return and other income related documents.
+When completing the FAFSA, student and parents will need to use their last year’s income information.
+This information can be copied from your tax return and other income related documents.

-IMPORTANT: The IRS will only issue one copy of the IRS Tax Return Transcript.
-Be sure to keep a copy for your records.
+IMPORTANT: The IRS will only issue one copy of the IRS Tax Return Transcript, so be sure to keep a copy for your records.

 ~If selecting “Get Transcript by MAIL”, enter your information and select “Return Transcript” as the type of transcript requested.
 Transcripts arrive in 5 to 10 calendar days.